jebeaudet/flyway-validator-maven-plugin/README.md

 This will make the plugin run in the default `validate` phase of Maven.

 ## Configuration
-The root path, SQL migration path for .sql migrations and base package for .java migrations can be configured like this (defaults value shown here) :
+The following properties can be configured :
+* Root path of source files;
+* Path for SQL migrations;
+* Base package for .java migrations;
+* Flag to fail the build if invalid SQL filenames are found.

+This is done in the plugin configuration (defaults value shown here) :
 ```
 <plugin>
     <groupId>com.coveo</groupId>